tensorflow/docs/site/en/api_docs/python/tf/data/experimental/service/distribute.md

 </td>
 <td>
 A string specifying the policy for how data should be processed by tf.data workers.
-Currently, the only supported value is "parallel_epochs".
+Can be either "parallel_epochs" to have each tf.data worker process a copy of the dataset, or "distributed_epoch" to split a single iteration of the dataset across all the workers.
 </td>
 </tr><tr>
 <td>